Ocawesome101/oc-ulos/README.txt

 ////footnotes
 1. It is extremely difficult to produce a benchmark that accurately mirrors actual use.
 Not all features of the various tested OS's VT100 emulators were tested.
 Real-world results may vary.
 2. There is still an API for process management, since there has to be a way to spawn new processes, and for processes to obtain more in-depth information about themselves.
 However, programs like ps(1) may be written without the use of such APIs, simplifying program structure.
+3. ULOS used to run on 256K of RAM, but with time memory usage has grown just enough that this is no longer possible.